mlf-core/mlf-core/README.rst

 lint
 ----
-Use advanced linting to ensure your project always adheres to mlf-core's standards.
+Use advanced linting to ensure your project always adheres to mlf-core's standards and stays deterministic.

 .. image:: https://user-images.githubusercontent.com/31141763/102668893-696edf00-418d-11eb-888e-822244a6f5dc.gif